gunnertech/aws-severless-react-template/README.md

-1) Add Branch to react-native-client
+1) Add Branch to react-native-client -> can't do this until after the app is approved in app stores
-2) Add Sentry to react-client
-3) Add Amplify to react-client
-4) Add directions for creating AWS account
 5) Add directions for getting this from repo
-6) Clean out info from react-client

 # Setup
+## AWS account

+$ cd ~/workspace/aws
+$ ./organization add -n <project-name> -e <project-name>@gunnertech.com -u <your root username> -g OrganizationAdministrators

 ## Project Structure
 $ mkdir <project-name>